Pearl Ridge Gdns and Twr

 No analysis available

-Common-area electricity is supported by both the remarks and the MLS checkbox data.
-The current MLS shows OTCOEX in 17 of 20 listings, and at least one remark directly references "electricity common," which aligns with the feature being included at the building level.
+Common-area electricity is strongly supported by both MLS inclusions and remarks.
+The current MLS shows OTCOEX on 17 of 20 listings, and one remark explicitly references "electricity common," which is consistent with a building-level fee inclusion.

 No analysis available